What is Compression?

 Compressing our use of raw resources, which implies compressing our consumption of them.

-Compressing work organizations’ learning cycles: Learn a lot more faster, integrate what is learned, and put it into action.
+Compressing work organizations’ learning cycles: Learn more faster, integrate it, and act.

 Compression is the art and science of improving quality of life while greatly reducing the usage of resources and eliminating all toxins: Do better with less.
 (Not more with less.)

-We underestimate the magnitude of the changes needed to preserve quality of all life while using much, much less.
+We underestimate the magnitude of the changes needed.
 Humanity has long exceeded the level of consumption that puts us out of balance with nature.
-A rough estimate how unbalanced has been called a global “footprint.”
-This approximation is well known, but our determination to take action remains weak.
+A rough indicator of how unbalanced we are has been called a global “footprint.”

 To illustrate how drastic our action must be, Doc Hall four years ago did a back-of-the envelope calculation on usage of fossil fuel energy.
 About 75% of all traded energy was consumed by advanced economies, roughly 1.5 billion people.
-The rest of humanity, about 6 billion people, get along on the other 25%.
-They can’t do much drastic cutting and stay alive, much less enjoy a better quality of life.
+The other 6 billion people, get along on the other 25%.
+They can’t cut much.

-So the big cuts have to come from advanced economies.
+The big cuts have to come from advanced economies.
 Like whack fossil fuel usage by 80% with some of the loss taken up by alternative energy.
-So far these cuts have been very modest.
-Economic growth rides on energy, and the economic system does not know what else to do.
-Considering all the other problems, here’s a challenge the Compression Institute once put out:
+Economic growth rides on excess energy.
+Any civilization depends on energy, but excess energy might destroy it.
+Here’s a global challenge the Compression Institute put out several years ago:

 By 2040 globally develop a quality of life somewhat like industrial societies today, but using less than half the virgin raw materials and less than half the energy as in the year 2000, and with no known toxic releases.

 That’s an enormous transformation in only a couple of decades.
 To seriously go for it, we need a total overhaul of our myths and mindsets.
-Otherwise, we’ll offset our cutbacks with economic growth.
+We are our biggest challenge accomplishing any such goal.